-Adventure Responsibly isn’t just our tag line; it is our purpose, our cause and our why summed up.
+Adventure Responsibly is our purpose, our cause and our why summed up.
 The reason we exist.
-These ideas aren't new - they have been heavily influenced by general wilderness ethics tenants, along with a strong background in outdoor principles from the Scouting program.
+These ideas aren't new - they have been heavily influenced by general wilderness ethics and tenants, along with a strong background in outdoor principles from the Scouting program.
 But what does it mean to Adventure Responsibly?
 We believe it consists of the following:

 -Researching Your Adventure Beforehand: Get a guidebook, call the ranger station, do a Google search.
 Whatever you need to do to understand the area you will be adventuring.
 Understand peak season, resources available, average temperatures during your visit.
 Don’t assume that what you see on social media is an accurate representation of where you will be going.
 Doing this will help you be ready for the next principle .